-A student may complete a teacher certification program, with or without earning a graduate degree.
-A student, who plans to complete a teacher certification program, without simultaneously completing a graduate degree, should enroll in the post-baccalaureate status.
+Students may complete a teacher certification program, with or without earning a graduate degree.
+Those who plan to complete a teacher certification program, without simultaneously completing a graduate degree, should enroll in the post-baccalaureate status.

-Undergraduate Transient Student Enrollment (non-degree-seeking)
+Transient Student Enrollment (non-degree-seeking)

-An undergraduate student who enrolls at UHCL as a transient will not be required to meet the English composition or mathematics admission requirements.
+Undergraduate students who enroll at University of Houston-Clear Lake as transients will not be required to meet the English or mathematics admission requirements.
 However, all other admission criteria must be met.
 Enrollment under this option is limited to one semester only and transient students are not eligible to receive financial aid.
-In order to enroll for a second semester, transient students must submit an additional application and application fee to the Office of Admissions and must obtain permission from the associate dean of their academic department.
-Because the application processing fee is non-refundable, students should obtain permission from the associate dean of the appropriate academic department offering the course(s) of interest, before applying as a transient.
+In order to enroll in a second semester, transient students must submit an additional application and application fee to the Office of Admissions.
+Because the application fee is non-refundable, students should obtain permission from the associate dean of the appropriate academic program.